 4 tech themes we will see in 2020

 - 5G investments will start taking shape in a big way.
-There are still questions around business models around 5G but the basic decisions ( around spectrum ) investments will start taking shape.
+There are questions regarding the business models for 5G technology but the basic decision around spectrum investments will start shaping.

 - O2O convergence will intensify (Online to Offline and vice versa ) in the Digital startups -Ecommerce battle will intensify as growth continues in the market ( 35% YoY growth wrt GMV).
 Ecommerce players will increasingly look at a convergent business model.